 - Learning to make the connections.

 The New American Cursive Penmanship program from Memoria Press is now available.
-Their reasoning is that children in first grade should be taught cursive handwriting with a simplified cursive.
-It follows the recommendation of the Penmanship Council of America about teaching cursive writing in the first grade.
+They teach cursive handwriting to children in first grade with a simplified cursive.
+It follows the recommendation of the Penmanship Council of America.

 Horizons Penmanship for Grades 1 to 6